KarolDuracz/Machine-Learning/1 - nanoGPT web interface to generate samples from input/README.md

 This demo creates a web interface that communicates with the sample.py script from the repo https://github.com/karpathy/nanoGPT .
 Instead of using the CMD console with sample.py script, user can send queries from the web.
 Secondly, what interests me most is generating N samples for a given input (context), e.g., the phrase "To be, or not to be"
 <br /><br />
 After training, as Andrej describes in the nanoGPT repo readme, the instruction says that you first run prepare.py, then "python train.py config/train_shakespeare_char.py", for this dataset (https://raw.githubusercontent.com/karpathy/char-rnn/refs/heads/master/data/tinyshakespeare/input.txt
-) the files needed for sample.py are created. meta.pkl and ckpt.pt.
-After the training phase, after the default 5000 interactions they are under these paths.
+) .
+Files needed for sample.py are created -> meta.pkl and ckpt.pt.
+After the training phase, after the default 5000 iterations they are under these paths.
 <br /><br />

 ```